Freedom Circle logo

 Luke responding to Boss

-Responding to "just doing my job" comment from Boss who is putting Luke in solitary because the prison Captain thinks he may try to escape to attend his mother's funeral
+Luke responding to "just doing my job" comment when Boss is putting him in solitary because the prison Captain thinks he may try to escape to attend his mother's funeral

 Luke responding to Captain

-Responding to Captain's "For your own good" after being fitted with chains
+Responding to Captain after being fitted with chains

 Luke responding to Dragline